jimsmart/grobotstxt/README.md

 ## Notes

+Quoting the Notes from the original project's README (ammended for method/tool name changes):

-Parsing of robots.txt files themselves is done exactly as in the production version of Googlebot, including how percent codes and unicode characters in patterns are handled.
-The user must ensure however that the URI passed to the AgentAllowed and AgentsAllowed functions, or to the URI parameter of the `icanhasrobot` tool, follows the format specified by RFC3986, since this library will not perform full normalization of those URI parameters.
+> Parsing of robots.txt files themselves is done exactly as in the production version of Googlebot, including how percent codes and unicode characters in patterns are handled.
+The user must ensure however that the URI passed to the `AgentAllowed` and `AgentsAllowed` functions, or to the URI parameter of the `icanhasrobot` tool, follows the format specified by RFC3986, since this library will not perform full normalization of those URI parameters.
 Only if the URI is in this format, the matching will be done according to the REP specification.